GRIP2 v1.3.2 MAPPING (for Traktor Pro and Akai Apc40 Mk2) & GRIPZ 3+7 ENERGY MIXING METHOD ©

 ------------------------------------------

-Key components: seven 'energy tactics' based upon three generic musical elements
+Key components: seven 'energy tactics' for three types of musical elements

-The method can be applied regardless of type of controller, device, software, digital or vinyl.
-It involves the use of seven 'energy tactics', applied with three generic musical elements of any track: fills, breaks and rhythms.
+This method can be applied regardless of type of controller, device, software, digital or vinyl.
+It involves the use of seven 'energy tactics' to affect the energy on the dancefloor and in the existing space, applied with three types of musical elements of any track or song: fills, breaks and rhythms.

 Genres

-In my case this is mostly for techno but the method can be applied with other genres too, like house and hip-hop, or by combining (elements of) genres, for example combining techno, house and 80's.
+In my case this is mostly for Techno but the method can be applied with other genres too, like House and Hip-Hop, or by combining (elements of) genres, for example Techno, House, 80's, Disco, Dub, Electro, Dub-step, Dance-hall and so on.

 Hotcues or not?